aanton/node-rest-playground/README.md

 ## ToDo

+- Implement pending tests & review code coverage
-- Create tests of all API methods
+- Test-Driven development of new functionalities
+  - Validation rules for comment fields
+  - Validation rules for tag fields: slug must be unique
+  - Generate tag slug autmatically
+  - New route to get a tag by slug
+  - Create a post with tags using tag names
-- Test-Driven development of new functionalities: create a post with tags, add new fields to posts, ...
+  - Create a post with tags using tag identifiers
+  - New post fields: text, publishedAt, URI (computed property)
 - Fix duplicate `Post.findByPk` when getting a post
 - Sequelize getters to have computed properties (e.g. permalink)
 - Sequelize migrations